IATI/datastore-services/README.md

 ## Creating a new route

-`func new --name <routename> --template "HTTP trigger" --authlevel "anonymous"`
+`func new --name <routename> --template "HTTP trigger" --authlevel "Function"`

 ## AppInsights SDK